Cyborg (DC Comics): Blackest Night and JLA

 In Blackest Night, Cyborg joins with Starfire, Beast Boy, and several other heroes to form an emergency team to fight off the army of dead Titans who have been reanimated as Black Lanterns.
 He later joins in the final battle at Coast City.

 Following the dissolution of the current JLA after Justice League: Cry for Justice, Cyborg is invited by Donna to join Kimiyo Hoshi's new Justice League.
 He befriends Red Tornado, and claims that he has come up with a plan to make him indestructible.

 After a battle with Doctor Impossible's gang, Cyborg is forced to take a leave of absence from the team to not only help rebuild Red Tornado, but also help Roy Harper, who had his arm severed by Prometheus.
-During this time, Victor leads Superboy and Kid Flash to the city of Dakota to rescue the Teen Titans, who had been defeated and captured by Holocaust.
+During this time, Victor leads Superboy and Kid Flash to Dakota City to rescue the Teen Titans, who had been defeated and captured by Holocaust.
 The Titans emerge victorious from the battle after Kid Flash uses his powers to send Holocaust plummeting into the Earth's core.

 Despite apparently being written off the team, writer James Robinson explained that Cyborg would continue to have a presence on the JLA, and that he was given a co-feature in the back of the book for Justice League of America (vol. 2) #48–50.
 In the co-feature, Cyborg battles Red Tornado after he has been driven insane by the power of Alan Scott's Starheart.
 In the midst of the battle, a flashback reveals that Victor had rebuilt Red Tornado using self-replicating nanites similar to the ones that Prometheus infected Roy with after cutting off his arm, thus making the android indestructible.
-Cyborg manages to free Red Tornado his power matrix.
+Cyborg manages to free Red Tornado from his power matrix.